K3VRAL/codesu/readme.md

 # Codesu

-Inspired by Brainfuck but not a carbon copy
+Inspired by Brainfuck but not a carbon copy.
+You use the osu!editor in order to code.
+It only uses the Y values of every object so the X values will not affect the outcome of the program.
+The time value, however, needs to be in order or the code break.

 # How it works

     HitObjects
-        Y       Command     Info
+        Y-va    Command     Info
         0-63    Input       | Circle: Digits        Slider: ASCII

         64-127  Jumping     | Circle: [             Slider: ]